rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 3. `"outDir": "./dist/"` indicates put the generated `.js` files into `./dist/` directory.
 4. `"rootDir": "./src/"` indicates typescript `.ts` source code files are in `./src/` directory.

+#### Other Options

+For other options, please refer to [ex.rsvim - tsconfig.json](https://github.com/rsvim/ex.rsvim/blob/main/tsconfig.json) as an example.

 #### `package.json`